zeromicro/go-zero/readme.md

 ##  Quick Start

-1. full examples can be checked out from below:
+1. Full examples can be checked out from below:

      [Rapid development of microservice systems](https://github.com/zeromicro/zero-doc/blob/main/doc/shorturl-en.md)

      [Rapid development of microservice systems - multiple RPCs](https://github.com/zeromicro/zero-doc/blob/main/docs/zero/bookstore-en.md)

-2. install goctl
+2. Install goctl

    `goctl`can be read as `go control`. `goctl` means not to be controlled by code, instead, we control it.
 The inside `go` is not `golang`.
 At the very beginning, I was expecting it to help us improve productivity, and make our lives easier.